vzaccaria/vzaccaria.github.io/_posts/2017-12-03-symbolic-analysis-of-side-channel-countermeasures.md

 cancels out any
 mask contribution (i.e. ${\epsilon} B={0}$).
-In particular, a vulnerability can be found if and only if the reduced row echelon form
+In particular, a vulnerability can be found if and only if the reduced row echelon form of $C$ (i.e.,
-$C_R$ has a sensitive pivot column.
+$C_R$) has a sensitive pivot column.

 ## Example